The government and political system in the UAE may come as a cultural shock for expats, but here is everything you need to know.

 There have also been issues in terms of foreign policy, including territorial disputes with Iran and the UAE’s recent role in cutting ties with Qatar.

-Along with several of its neighbours (most prominently Saudi Arabia), the UAE blockaded Qatar over its support of the Muslim Brotherhood.
+Along with several of its neighbors (most prominently Saudi Arabia), the UAE blockaded Qatar over its support of the Muslim Brotherhood.
 The protest against Qatar involved expelling Qatari residents, banning the news agency Al Jazeera, and threatening UAE residents sympathizing with Qatar with jail terms.
 This blockade continues to date.

 The state of the economy in the UAE